Read actual questions from students about the SAT Subject Tests and see answers and advice from college planning and admissions experts

 Should I only take the tests in subjects that I excel at and avoid the subjects where i do not do as well? - john

 You should take a test in any subject where you can show mastery.
 No college requires more than three SAT Subject Tests, and most require none.
-However, if you can do well on four or six or one subject test, then you should sit for the exams.
 They will often help with course placement and even credit once you enter college.
 Take a few practice tests prior to taking any exam, and if you are scoring in the 600s for example, you should strongly consider taking the test.

 Is it okay to only take one or two tests or should you try to take each subject area?
 Also, can i take the same subject test multiple times? - haiyun